WebAR-rocks/WebAR.rocks.object/README.md

 ### Standalone ES6 demos

 These demonstrations have been written in a modern front-end environment using:

-* NPM/Webpack/Babel/ES6 as enviromnent
+* NPM/Vite/ES6 as environment
 * React
 * Three.js through Three Fiber

-You can browse adn try them in the [/reactThreeFiberDemos](/reactThreeFiberDemos) directory.
+You can browse adn try them in the [/reactViteThreeFiberDemos](/reactViteThreeFiberDemos) directory.

 ### WebXR viewer demos